(Updated 1 April, 2026)

 Let’s face it.
 Your choice around capitalisation is not life or death.

-Will your title case heading stand out better in your brochure?
+Will a title case heading stand out better in your brochure?
 Maybe.

-Will the sentence case headings on your website be easier to read?
+Will sentence case headings on your website be easier to read?
 Probably.

 And the key to it all is consistency.